 The BAP component is enveloped to ensure that funds are directed to support the success and well-being of Indigenous students, and support knowledge and understanding of all students.
-This requirement complements the Board Action Plan on Indigenous Education reporting already in place.
+This requirement complements the Board Action Plan on Indigenous Education reporting.

-If funds generated through the four components within both of the Indigenous Education Classroom Staffing and Indigenous Education Supports allocations are unspent at the end of the school year, they must be reported as deferred revenue for future spending within the BAP component.
+If funds generated through the four components within both of the Indigenous Education Classroom Staffing and Indigenous Education Supports allocations are unspent at the end of the school year, they must be reported as deferred revenue for future spending within the BAP component and reported through the Board Action Plan on Indigenous Education.